 - Is this class or school a setting in which I want to belong?*

-Note from Dave: I'm making an all online, schedule-friendly professional development course on student motivation right now.
-Get on the waitlist here.
+Note from Dave: I've made an all online, schedule-friendly professional development course on student motivation.
+All the details, including how to register, are here.

 *Thanks to Gregory Walton and Shannon Brady for their “The Many Questions of Belonging” chapter in Handbook of Competence and Motivation: Theory and Application, Second Edition (Edited by Andrew J. Elliot, Carol S. Dweck, and David S. Yeager; published by Guilford Press, 2017).
 I accessed it here.